At Britax Römer we have been protecting children on the road since 1966.

 Always avoid putting children in car seats whilst they are wearing thick winter coats or jackets.
 In this situation, there is a risk that the child car seat harness or vehicle belt cannot be tightened to sufficient tension to protect the child in the event of a collision.
 We would always recommend that thick winter coats or jackets are removed in the car and that children are covered with an appropriate blanket over the top of their child car seat harness or vehicle belt if extra warmth is needed.

 Often young babies and children will fall asleep during journeys and this is absolutely fine for short periods of time.
-If you are travelling long distances, remember to take regular breaks at least every 60 minutes and ensure that your baby or young child is taken out of their child car seat at this point.
+If you are travelling long distances, remember to take regular breaks and ensure that your baby or young child is taken out of their child car seat at this point.
 As soon as you reach your destination, you must take your baby or young child out of their child car seat and if still asleep, put them into an appropriate and approved sleeping environment such as a moses basket or cot.